- How are brain and spinal cord tumors in adults treated?

 - Endocrinologist: a doctor who treats diseases in glands that secrete hormones

-Several types of treatment may be used to treat brain and spinal cord tumors, including:
+Several types of treatment can be used to treat brain and spinal cord tumors, including:

-Treatment is based on the type of tumor and other factors, and in many cases a combination of treatments is used.
-Doctors plan each person's treatment individually to give them the best chance of treating the cancer effectively while limiting the possible long-term side effects.
+Treatment is based on the type of tumor and other factors, and often more than one type of treatment is used.
+Doctors plan each person’s treatment individually to give them the best chance of treating the cancer while limiting the side effects as much as possible.

 The next few sections describe the various types of treatments used for brain and spinal cord tumors.
 This is followed by a description of the most common approaches used based on the type of tumor.